SaierLaboratory/TCDBtools/README.md

 # Welcome to TCDBtools.

-The programs in this repository have been developed in collaboration between members of the SaierLab and the group of Dr. Gabriel Moreno-Hagelsieb from Wilfrid Laurier University in Ontario, Canada.
+The programs in this repository have been developed in a collaboration between members of the SaierLab and the group of Dr. Gabriel Moreno-Hagelsieb from Wilfrid Laurier University in Ontario, Canada.